 In addition to the above, we would like to request that any members of your household who are aged 11 years or above, continue to undertake twice weekly LFT testing, as standard.
 If you do not have any home testing kits, you can order them for free at gov.uk/order-coronavirus-rapid-lateral-flow-tests.
 Please also remind anyone who is eligible in your household to access their COVID-19 vaccinations, if they haven’t already.
 Everyone aged 16 and over can book COVID-19 vaccination appointments online at nhs.uk/covidvaccine or by calling 119.

 Thank you for taking the actions necessary to help keep pupils, staff and our wider school community safe.

 Yours sincerely,

+Mrs Rachel Hurding